Sobble: Promotion and reception

-USA Today writers Cian Maher and Ryan Woodrow criticized Sobble as annoying due to its cowardness, further describing its "edgelord" evolutions while expressing their confusion as to why it was popular.
+USA Today writers Cian Maher and Ryan Woodrow criticized Sobble as annoying due to its cowardice, further describing its "edgelord" evolutions while expressing their confusion as to why it was popular.
 An article for The Gamer examining Sword and Shields starters offered similar thoughts regarding its evolution, questioning what caused Sobble to go from a "crying boi" to a "secret agent" and arguing that it has an unusual lack of a clear path that other starter forms have in regards to their evolutionary growth.

 Other writers for The Gamer felt differently.
 In a discussion with the website's staff examining various Pokémon from throughout the franchise, Rhiannon Bevan defended Sobble, saying that anyone who does has a "heart [...] made of coal."
 She identified it as her second-favorite Pokémon in the franchise, and felt that controversies with Sword and Shield as a game overshadowed Sobble, stating that in any other series title, it would have been a fan favorite.
 Fellow writer Ben Sledge identified it as his third-favorite Pokémon, and while he acknowledged his own misgivings with its evolutions, he felt much of the criticisms toward it and its evolutionary line would be dampened by the fervor of fans if they were introduced in Pokémon Red and Blue.